dini-ag-kim/avram/specification.md

 * whether all fields and subfields of a given record have been defined
 * whether defined fields and subfields of a given record conform the their definition

-The value of [schema key](#schema-format) `count` if used for validation MUST match the number of records that have been analyzed.

 ## References

 ### Normative references